1898andCo/HAOS/README.md

 #### Custom partition layout

-By default HAOS expects one partition to exist labeled `K3OS_STATE`. `K3OS_STATE` is expected to be an ext4 formatted filesystem with at least 2GB of disk space.
+By default HAOS expects one partition to exist labeled `HAOS_STATE`. `HAOS_STATE` is expected to be an ext4 formatted filesystem with at least 2GB of disk space.
 The installer will create this partitions and file system automatically, or you can create them manually if you have a need for an advanced file system layout.

 ### Bootstrapped Installation